 3. Will you come to our site, or work off templates?

-Any consultant who quotes you a full safety management system without visiting your workplace is selling you a filing cabinet, not a solution.
-Good practice is a site walk-through as early as practical.
-It’s the only way to understand how work actually happens, who uses what, and where the paper version of reality drifts from the real one.
-If a consultant won’t visit a Lonsdale warehouse or a Hahndorf kitchen, they’re not the consultant for a Lonsdale warehouse or a Hahndorf kitchen.
+Any consultant who quotes you a full safety system without visiting your workplace is selling you a filing cabinet, not a solution.
+A site walk-through is the only way to understand how work actually happens and where the paper version of reality drifts from the real one.

 4. Who will actually do the work?

 Some firms sell you on the principal, then hand the job to a junior.
-Not always a problem, but you need to know.
-Ask who will run the site visits, who will write the documents, and who will be on the phone when something goes sideways at 4pm on a Thursday.
+Not always wrong, but you need to know.
+Ask who runs the site visits, who writes the documents, and who's on the phone when something goes sideways at 4pm on a Thursday.
 Get names.

 5. How do you tailor your approach to a business our size?

-A 12-person electrical contractor in Elizabeth doesn’t need the safety system of a 500-person manufacturer at Edinburgh Park.
+A 12-person electrician doesn't need the safety system of a 500-person manufacturer.
 Over-engineering a small business is almost as bad as under-engineering a large one.
-Your consultant should describe, in plain language, what “fit-for-size” looks like for you.
+Your consultant should describe, in plain language, what "fit-for-size" looks like for you.

-6. What does a typical engagement look like, first call to handover?
+6. What does a typical engagement look like?

 Ask them to walk you through a recent, similar job.
 Listen for specifics.
 Scoping call, site visit, proposal with defined outputs, a timeline, review points, and a clear end.
 If the answer is vague and feels like it could go on forever, the engagement probably will.